touchlab/CrashKiOS/README.md

     CrashIntegrationKt.crashInit(handler: CrashlyticsCrashHandler())
 ```

+To see all of this code in a sample app, see [sample/iosAppCrashlytics](sample/iosAppCrashlytics)

 #### Bugsnag

 Bugsnag's setup is a little more complicated.
 We create an extension of `NSException` which is provided